masc-ucsc/docs/docs/pyrope/05-assert.md

 ## LEC

-The `lec` command is a formal verification step that checks that all the arguments are logically equivalent.
-The difference with `verify` is that it also accepts functions (only). `lec` does not include the reset state.
+The `lec` command is a formal verification step that checks that all the arguments are logically equivalent. `lec` only works for combinational logic, so does not need to worry about state or reset signals.
 The first argument is the gold model, the rest are implementation.
 This matters because the gold model unknown output bit checks against any value for the equivalent implementation bit.

 !!!
 NOTE